SupraSummus/pgspawn/README.md

 ### swap stdout-stderr

 It's possible to use parent's program fds in `inputs` and `outputs` descriptions.
-Just give them name and roll:
+Just give them names and roll:

     $ cat examples/swap.yml
     outputs: